MojtabaValizadeh/include/README.md

-This is an updated version of WarpCore library.
+Helper library + an updated version of WarpCore library.